deoktr/ansible/roles/security/README.md

 # Security

 Security measures to patch certain vulnerabilities when you can't always update the system.

-## Mitigations
+## Mitigation

 ### CVE-2023-22809